 What are pain-capable abortion bans?

 One type of state law (and congressional proposal) has aimed to chip away at abortion rights by shifting the dividing line between legal and potentially illegal abortions from fetal viability to some earlier point in pregnancy — most popularly a scientifically unsubstantiated point at which a fetus is alleged to be capable of experiencing pain (typically 20 or 22 weeks into pregnancy).
-Twenty-one states have enacted such laws, though none have fully taken effect.

 Why are some states banning abortion when a heartbeat can be detected?

 The most popular current model for state abortion bans is an even more dubious proposition: prohibiting abortion when, in theory, a fetal heartbeat can be detected.
 (Though cardiac activity — or pulsing cells — can be detected via ultrasound as early as six weeks, this term is misleading because embryos don’t have hearts.)
 Typically these “heartbeat bills” ban abortion after six weeks of pregnancy, which is before many women know they are pregnant.
 Like the fetal-pain bans, these laws are intended to supply agitprop to the anti-abortion cause, and provide a suggested new standard for future abortion restrictions.
 So far eleven states have enacted “heartbeat” laws.